kwkbhdts/md2html/README.md

 The batch file will generate a html file to the directoty of the markdown file.

 ### md2html-with-sidebar.bat
-This batch generate "output-with-sidebar.html" which have a sidebar.
+This batch generate a html file which have a sidebar.

 Get the below template beforehand.
 ```